aurimas13/CodeAcademy-AI-Course/README.md

 These systems can now mimic routine, non-creative behaviors and automate certain processes.
 Knowledge of artificial intelligence, which is called the technology of the future, gives a specialist a huge advantage.
 Artificial intelligence technology with a long enough history is still constantly growing and changing.
-There are great opportunities in the field of artificial intelligence – after all, it can expand human possibilities in a way that is still difficult to imagine today. <br>
+There are great opportunities in the field of artificial intelligence – after all, it can expand human possibilities in a way that is still difficult to imagine today.

 More on the presentation of the program can be found [here](https://codeacademy.lt/en/programavimo-kursai/artificial-intelligence-advance/) and refer to [Table of Contents](#table-of-contents) for further information.